jaspector

 Monday – Wednesday, 8:00 a.m. – 12:00 p.m.
 Limited hours; call ahead before visiting.

-Typical inspection sequence: Standard construction inspection stages (verify with Town Hall): Foundation inspection, Framing inspection, Rough plumbing, electrical, HVAC inspection, Final inspection and occupancy approval.
+Typical sequence: Standard construction inspection stages (verify with Town Hall): Foundation inspection, Framing inspection, Rough plumbing, electrical, HVAC inspection, Final inspection and occupancy approval.

 Building permits are required for new construction (residential and commercial), additions and structural modifications, electrical, plumbing, HVAC work, and change of use.

-1. Contact Crosby Town Hall during business hours at (601) 639-4516 to request building permit application forms and confirm current requirements.
+To apply for a building permit in Crosby, MS, follow these steps: 1.
+Contact Crosby Town Hall during business hours at (601) 639-4516 to request building permit application forms and confirm current requirements.
 2. Obtain zoning verification for the property.
 3. Complete the building permit application with project details, owner information, and contractor information.
 4. Submit application with supporting documents (site plan, project description, proof of property ownership).
 5. Pay applicable permit fees.
 6. Receive permit approval before commencing construction.
 7. Schedule inspections at each required construction stage.
 8. Obtain final approval before occupancy.

-Other cities in Wilkinson County
+Other jurisdictions in Wilkinson County.

-View all Wilkinson County jurisdictions →
+All Wilkinson County jurisdictions →